locationtech/udig-platform/docs/user/en/Navigation Menu.rst

 Navigation Menu
 ###############

-The Navigation Menu allows you to control what the current `Map editor <Map%20editor.html>`_ is displaying.
+The Navigation Menu allows you to control what the current :doc:`Map editor` is displaying.

 .. figure:: /images/navigation_menu/NavigationMenu.png